YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

 <br>
 Settings of the administration part of the website rely on many different files.
  Most of them can be found in the **admin.py** file in **pdbapp/**.
-Each table is defined in it as a python class and the parameters to access entries in administration tables are defined under 3 differents standard variables:
+Each table is defined in it as a Python class and the parameters to access entries in administration tables are defined under 3 differents standard variables:

 * **list_display**: it contains all table fields that should be displayed.